astralapp/astral/README.md

 ### Prerequisites

-- To run this project, you must have PHP 7 and Node.js installed.
+- To run this project, you must have PHP 7 Node.js, and Yarn installed.
 - You should setup a host on your web server for your local domain.
 For this you could also configure Laravel Homestead or Valet.
 - [Create a new GitHub OAuth App](https://developer.github.com/apps/building-oauth-apps/creating-an-oauth-app/) so you can plug in your API keys.